socialmaya/simplr/README.md

 Beware, for there are also digital life-forms now inhabiting the site and they will spy on you.

-Anrcho is now being hosted from within Social Maya at https://anrcho.com.
+Anrcho is now being hosted from within Social Maya, at https://anrcho.com, no invite necessary.

 Social Maya is free and open source software, as specified above by the GNU General Public License.